scylladb/scylladb/docs/design-notes/IDL.md

 functions.
 In case `[[with_timeout]]` attribute is set, the argument list is extended with a `time_point` argument at the beginning of the parameter list to specify an RPC timeout when sending or handling the message.

-The return value type is calculated as `future<return_type>` if on only one type is present and `future<rpc::tuple<type1, type2, ...>>` if there are more then one.
+The return value type is calculated as `future<return_type>` if only one type is present and `future<rpc::tuple<type1, type2, ...>>` if there are more then one.
 It is used as return type for message handler and `send` function.
 If the `-> return type` clause is omitted, the return type is assumed to be `future<>`.
 If `[[one_way]]` attribute is specified, handler function return type is fixed to `future<rpc::no_wait_type>`, and the return type